CLIMBING PALISADES STATE PARK

 Palisades State Park has a variety of routes and boulder problems from beginner to advanced (5.4-5.12).

-With more than 90 routes, there is enough to do here to keep you busy for a half day or a full day.
+With more than 200 total climbs, there is enough to do here to keep you busy for a half- or full day.

 Seasonality: Spring, Summer, Fall